Kathy Bates: Continued acclaim and later roles (2010–present)

 In 2020, it was reported that Bates would be starring in an Irish drama film, The Miracle Club, with Maggie Smith and Laura Linney.
-The film's plot is being described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
 The film premiered at the 2023 Tribeca Film Festival.
 She was cast in the coming-of-age film Are You There God?
 It's Me, Margaret.
 (2023), a feature adaptation of Judy Blume's novel of the same name, directed by Kelly Fremon Craig.

 In 2024, Bates began starring as Madeline Matlock in the CBS TV series Matlock.
-In September 2024, the New York Times reported that Bates would retire after the production of Matlock.
+In September 2024, The New York Times reported that Bates would retire after the production of Matlock.
 However, she later said that she had no plans to quit acting, and that while she "had one foot out the door" prior to beginning production on Matlock, she hoped to play the role "for years".
 In October 2024, after only two episodes had aired, CBS announced that the show had been renewed for a second season.
-In February 2025, Bates won the Critics Choice Award for Best Actress in a Drama Series for her portrayal of "Matty" Matlock.
-In 2025, at age 77, she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, becoming the oldest person to do so.
+Bates won the Critics' Choice Television Award for Best Actress in a Drama Series for her role.
+In 2025, at age 77, she was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, becoming the oldest person to do so.